 a Swiss toll-free or Geneva local access number supplied with your account.

-be deployed using the optional 'Connect' app for the host and the participants.
+conference calls can be deployed using the optional 'Connect' app which can be used by the chairperson and any

 Switzerland Toll-Free access number

 (all global access numbers sent to you upon account activation)

 If so, the free included Connect App enables easy connection to the conference call with no access numbers to enter or remember.

 Use it with iPhone, Android, PC or Mac

 MP3 session recording makes it convenient to record and retain MP3 files of any recorded conference